Armanhafiz4/Fundamental-project/README.md

   * Exercise names
   * How many repetitions
   * Amount of weight used (kg)
+  * The date that the workout day was created
 * Read:
   * Workout days that have been created
   * Exercises that are under each workout day
+  * Repetitions that are under each workout day
+  * The amount of weight used (kg) that are under each workout day
 * Update:
   * Workout days (exercises, repetitions, amount of weight used)
 * Delete: